precice/precice.github.io/pages/community/community-contribute-to-precice.md

 These pages are written in [Markdown](https://guides.github.com/features/mastering-markdown/) (a very easy language) and we also have a [cheatsheet](docs-meta-cheatsheet.html) specifically for this website.

-We [migrated](docs-meta-migration-guide.html) our documentation from multiple different sources to this website in December 2020 and some topics may still be incomplete.
-This is a perfect opportunity to contribute!

 ## Reporting issues